think-luke/React-Firebase-Tutorial/Part 1: Setup.md

 <br>
 This two part form will ask you to select production or test mode, as well a geographical server location.
 <br>

-We are going to select test mode, which creates a temporary database that will expire in 30 days.
+We are going to select ```Start in test mode``` , which creates a temporary database that will expire in 30 days.
 <br>
 This is just for practice.